oldham123/cfa_level_iii/_readings/Reading 16 Capital Market Expectations.md

     - Taxation, trade restrictions, and capital flow restrictions are all important considerations
   - Are currency values stable?
     - Volatile currency values can jeopardise confidence
-    - OVervaluation can provide means to artificially stimulate the economy through excessive borrowing
+    - Overvaluation can provide means to artificially stimulate the economy through excessive borrowing
   - Is the amount of leverage appropriate?
     - Debt is a necessary component of growth in emerging markets, but it should still be kept within acceptable levels
     - Debt to GDP ratios exceeding 50% are troubling, as are debt to current account receipts exceeding 200%